 However, I was nervous because we didn’t seem to have much in common.
 I was 11 years older, I was from the city, he was from a farm, I had a paper round growing up, he had a home kill business.
 The only thing that we had in common was that we both held a world record each.
 I had a world record for rowing a million metres on an indoor rowing machine.
 This took about three days.
 Jamie had a record for eating a can of Watties ‘Big Eat’, in 3.2 seconds.

-Then the start gun goes off, and Jamie and I row with the fleet of 16 boats out into a beautiful flat calm ocean.
+The start gun goes off - and Jamie and I row with the fleet of 16 boats out into a beautiful flat calm ocean.
 Later that day the sun went down, and it started to cool off.
 We rowed away from the other teams until they were dots on the horizon.
 We were quite possibly, as far as we could tell, winning the trans-Atlantic rowing race.
 The next few weeks stretched out in front of us.
 ‘So tell me about yourself,’ I suggested to Jamie as we pulled away.

-Lunch time the next day we called up our shore crew to find out our race position.
-They said ‘What ever you’re doing keep it up.’
+Lunchtime the next day we called up our shore crew to find out our race position.
+They said ‘Whatever you’re doing keep it up.’
 We said ‘why?’.
 They said ‘You’ve got a 25 mile lead on the rest of the fleet’.
 We thought ‘This is great!
-We’ve stayed at the same spot and now we’re 25 miles in front!’
+We’ve stayed in the same spot and now we’re 25 miles in front!’

 Then there are the waves.
 Big?
 Hard to judge.
 But when you are only three feet above the water every wave looks big.
 Certainly they were bigger than the boat as it was the job of the person at the oars to call out to the person trying to sleep inside the cabin to pull shut the back hatch should it look as if a wave was about to break on top of the boat.
 Mostly the boat would somehow float over the top of even the most fierce and looming waves.
 Mostly.
 The exceptions were pretty entertaining, particularly for the rower.
 Then there were the heartbreaking days when the sea was like glass.
 That’s when it becomes really hard to motivate yourself.